metashell/metashell/README.md

 <!-- mdb_info -->
 * __`evaluate [-full] [<type>]`__ <br />
 Evaluate and start debugging a new metaprogram. <br />
-Evaluating a metaprogram using the `-full` qualifier will expandMemoization all events.If called without <type>, then the last evaluated metaprogram will be reevaluated.
+Evaluating a metaprogram using the `-full` qualifier will expand all Memoization events.

+  If called without <type>, then the last evaluated metaprogram will be reevaluated.

   Previous breakpoints are cleared.